ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-18. Suppose you want to build a model to classify whether a tweet spreads misinformation.
+Q. Suppose you want to build a model to classify whether a tweet spreads misinformation.
 You have 100K labeled tweets over the last 24 months.
 You decide to randomly shuffle on your data and pick 80% to be the train split, 10% to be the valid split, and 10% to be the test split.
 What might be the problem with this way of partitioning?

 <details><summary><b>Answer</b></summary>